arnenoori/scarlett-assistant/web/scripts/README.md

 ### Instructions to Run the check_and_update_tos script

-What the script does: checks for outdated terms of service (if its older than 3 months), and updates them with a new version if found.
+The script checks for outdated terms of service (if its older than 3 months), and updates them with a new version if found.

-1. setup a cron job on render
+1. setup a cron job on render (super easy to setup for cron jobs) python scripts/check_and_update_tos.py
-   python scripts/check_and_update_tos.py

 2. setup cron job to run every Sunday at midnight: